pankajmaurya/gof-design-patterns-java/README.md

 That repo (https://github.com/premaseem/DesignPatternsJava9) is licensed as GPL v3.
 All diagrams and many code examples are his work.
 Hence this repository has been licenced as GPL v3.

+Additionally I am using code from an Apache License V2 repo https://github.com/girirajvyas/gof-design-patterns

+AFAIK, it should be fine to relicense that code under GPL v3.

 # Creational design patterns (5)